mY9Yd2/ytcw/README.md

 ytcw daemon # Start the fetcher daemon
 ```

 I plan to provide example systemd service files in the future.
+The database columns and API fields are mostly aligned with the yt-dlp JSON output.

 ### Rewrite Reason